capo2912/Recieve-a-Fortnite-dance/README.md

 6. You’ll get a GitHub Pages URL.
 Share it with friends!

 ## Customization
-- **Images**: Replace the placeholder images (`via.placeholder.com`) with Fortnite-themed images or GIFs.
+- **Images**:
+  - The Fortnite island background is defined in `style.css` under `#island-background`.
+  - The chest image is in `index.html`.
+  - The dance GIFs are listed in `script.js` under the `dances` array.
-- **Dances**: Modify the `dances` array in `script.js` to include your own dances or animations.
+- **Dances**: Modify the `dances` array in `script.js` to include your own dance names and GIFs.
 - **Styles**: Edit `style.css` to achieve the desired look and feel for your brand/theme.

 ## Disclaimer
-This project is purely for demonstration purposes.
-It is not affiliated with or endorsed by Epic Games or Fortnite.
+- This project is for demonstration purposes only, not affiliated with or endorsed by Epic Games or Fortnite.
+- The images and GIFs used here are external references or placeholders; ensure you have appropriate permissions or use your own resources.